coleenquadros/configuration/README.md

 - `account`: must be one of the AWS account names we manage.
 [Current options](/schemas/openshift/namespace-1.yml#L502)
 - `identifier` - name of resource to create (or update)
 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options:](/resources/terraform/resources/)
+- `es_identifier`: identifier of a existing elasticsearch.
+It will create a AWS lambda to stream logs to elasticsearch service.
+This field is optional.
+- `filter_pattern`: filter pattern for log data.
+Only works with streaming logs to elasticsearch.
 - `output_resource_name`: name of Kubernetes Secret to be created.
   - `output_resource_name` must be unique across a single namespace (a single secret can **NOT** contain multiple outputs).
   - If `output_resource_name` is not defined, the name of the secret will be `<identifier>-<provider>`.